CVR-MucosalImmunology/IMC/README.md

 jupyter lab
 ~~~~

+Once again, this will automatically open a Jupyter instance at `http://localhost:8888/lab` in your browser.
 Upload the `3 CellposeBatchSeg.ipynb` file using the upload button and follow the instructions in the notebook file.

 ## 4. Installing and using CellProfiler